jonathanajith21/rocket-trajcetory-sim/README.md

 ## Limitations and next steps

-- 1-DOF only — vertical flight, no wind or off-vertical launch
+- 1-DOF only (vertical flight, no wind or off-vertical launch)
 - Fixed drag coefficient rather than Mach-dependent
 - Synthetic thrust curve; real .eng motor data would improve the acceleration match
 - Stability uses an estimated CG; real CAD mass properties would make it exact